Tomislav Jakić: Early years

 Working as a reporter at JRT in the 1960s, Jakić refused to enter the League of Communists of Croatia which was not a common thing to do.
 It affected him in doing his job.
 He was banned from reporting on high-profile Yugoslav politicians (especially Tito) and he was removed from news cases that involved going out of the country.
-After a few years, he was allowed on doing reports outside the country but he remained banned from Tito.
+After a few years, he was allowed to do reports outside the country but he remained banned from Tito.

 Jakić was allowed to report on Tito only twice.
 Once he followed him in Austria and the second time in the Netherlands.
 In the 1970s, Jakić was approached by the Yugoslav secret police UDBA.
 He was asked to inform them about his trips abroad but he refused.
 For a while, he was under pressure but eventually they backed off him.

 Later career

 In the late 1980s, he became editor of the news programme at JRT.
 In 1990, after the first Croatian parliamentary election, Franjo Tuđman came to power as president.
-Jakić was asked to be the main reporter on Tuđman's tour in the United States and Canada during the Autumn of that year.
+Jakić was asked to be the main reporter on Tuđman's tour in the United States and Canada in autumn of that year.
 Jakić reported numerous incidents associated with Ustaše supporters during that tour, including the one where Franjo Tuđman almost held a speech under a picture of Ante Pavelić in Canada.

-After his return from the tour, Jakić started witnessing the deterioration of his TV house which came under the rule of the new government and later renamed its self to HRT.
-At first. all ethnic Serb or mixed-marriage employees were fired and banned from entering the station.
+After his return from the tour, Jakić started witnessing the deterioration of his TV station which came under the rule of the new government and later renamed HRT.
+At first, all ethnic Serb or mixed-marriage employees were fired and banned from entering the station.
 After that, any employees who didn't support Tuđman and the new regime were also fired and banned.
 Jakić was critical of the new right-wing regime.
 In 1992, he quit his job at HRT.

 In 1995 he moved to Prague and started working for Radio Free Europe.
 He reported on Croatia and the Croatian War of Independence.
 He wrote articles about the Croatian war crimes in Operation Storm.
 Soon later he returned to Croatia where for some time he wasn't able to find a job.
 At the time, he was invited by Silvije Degen to join the Social Democratic Action of Croatia where he became the party secretary for a couple of years.

 In 1999, he returned to TV for the last time.
 He was called in Rijeka to become the TV director at Channel Rijeka which was under the control of the main opposition party, the Social Democratic Party of Croatia.
 He organised the first live coverage of the traditional Rijeka Carnival and organised the debate for the Croatian presidential election, 2000.
 In 2001, he resigned after his idea proposals were turned down.